evercode1/package-for-views/packages/evercode1/view-maker/README.md

 change it after the files are made.
 You will have to work on these files anyway, since it’s unlikely you will build models with a single field name.
 At any rate, it’s meant to be a starting point, a fast way to get up and running.

+Also note that this convention is only for the initial field supplied with the template.
+Any fields that you add to your models and tables are completely at your discretion, since you will have to add those yourself anyway.

 I hope you have enjoy this plugin and find it useful.
 I don’t have a donate button, but If you would like to support my work and learn more about Laravel, you can do so by buying one of my books, [Laraboot: laravel 5.2 For Beginners](https://leanpub.com/laravel-5-for-beginners-laraboot), I really appreciate it.